kevcodex/KevCodex-API-Webiste/README.md

 # Basic Server Side Swift Project #

 This is a basic server-side Perfect, Swift written project to display, save, and delete information related to my favorite games.
 The information is saved on mongoDB.
-The deployed web viewer to add and delete is on AWS at the domain [KevCodex](http://kevcodex.com/).
+The deployed web viewer to add and delete is hosted on my local home server at the domain [KevCodex](https://kevcodex.com/) (I don't leave the server on 24/7 to save $$$).
 The partner iOS app that retrieves data from this web server is here [iOS Partner](https://github.com/kirby10023/DemoShowcaseProject)

 ***
 ## Getting Started ##